 So far, the work has been focused towards the following objectives:

 i) Develop electronic technologies for brain mapping to record from large number of active sites over large areas of the cortex.
 We have been developing the technology roadmap.
 The g-SGFET technology has reached high maturity, reaching very yields over 80% and high homogeneity, and reducing the 1/f electronic noise; we have validated in vitro and in vivo the recording capabilities of g-SGFETs; we have performed an in vitro assessment of g-SGFETs devices (8×8 arrays) for multiplexing strategies.
-We have successfully validated: (i) 2 different multiplexing strategies with arrays of 8×8 g-SGFET in acute in vivo experiments using discrete electronics, and (ii) the g-SGFETs in an in vivo chronic setting using a wireless headstage.
+We have successfully validated: (a) 2 different multiplexing strategies with arrays of 8×8 g-SGFET in acute in vivo experiments using discrete electronics, and (b) the g-SGFETs in an in vivo chronic setting using a wireless headstage.

 A first ASIC has been full-custom designed for a novel switch-less multiplexing strategy of g-SGFET arrays.
 The design of a 1024-channel ASIC with digital output for the switch-less multiplexing of 32×32-arrays of GFET sensors has been completed and is currently being fabricated.